 Contraception advice

-Contraception Advice: Finding the Right Choice for You
+Contraception Advice: Find What’s Right for You

-Why Personalised Contraception Advice Matters
+Why Bespoke Contraception Advice Matters

-At Happiher, we take time to discuss:
+At Happiher we take time to discuss:

 • Your menstrual cycle and hormonal profile

-• Whether you prefer hormonal or non-hormonal options
+• Hormonal or non-hormonal options

-• Fertility preservation considerations for the future
+• Fertility preservation for the future

 • Side effects you’re willing — or not willing — to manage

-Emergency contraception, such as the morning-after pill, can be used to prevent pregnancy after unprotected sex, and it is essential to have access to this type of contraception to prevent unintended pregnancies.
-Contraception information and services should be readily available to women of all ages, including girls and young women, to help them make informed decisions about their reproductive health.
+Emergency contraception like the morning after pill can be used to prevent pregnancy after unprotected sex and it’s essential to have access to this type of contraception to prevent unintended pregnancies.
+Contraception information and services should be available to all women, including girls and young women, to help them make informed decisions about their reproductive health.A consultant gynaecologist can help you find the right contraception for your individual needs and guide you through the various options available.
+Contraception methods have different benefits and risks and it’s important to consider these when choosing a method, thinking about effectiveness, convenience and potential side effects.

-Types of Contraception Available
+Types of Contraception

-Health professionals can advise on different methods based on personal circumstances, effectiveness, and potential side effects.
+Health professionals can advise on different methods based on personal circumstances, effectiveness and potential side effects.

 Hormonal Methods